 How to approve a school policy: process

 Governors are responsible for approving the majority of school policies.
-Understand how approval can be delegated and why it can be a good idea, and what to ask before approving anything.
-Also read good practice on signing and storing them.
+Understand how approval can be delegated and why it can be a good idea, as well as what to ask before approving anything.
+Plus, read good practice on signing and storing them.

 Be clear who needs to approve the policy